WHAT WE DO

 You can also check out our 2021 annual review.

 HOW WE WORK / HOW TO WORK WITH US

-We run our own research projects, usually grant funded, and are registered to lead EU funded research projects (PIC 925548878).
+We run our own research and development projects, usually grant funded, and are registered to lead and participate in EU funded research projects (PIC 925548878).

 We do commissions for clients, and routinely work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as with funders and numerous universities.
 Occasionally we'll respond to tenders.